-Wondering where the singing gecko is?
+Wondering where the singing gecko part of the story is?
 You’ve arrived.

-Many changes flowed from the dawning of this new day, almost all of them quite subtle and light.
-I felt a breezy new energy toward spiritual things and wanted to read even more, meditate even more, bask in nature more.
-But we’d bought an older house which needed constant repairs and improvements, and that took a lot of the time.
+Many changes flowed from that ‘happening’, almost all of them subtle and light.
+I felt a breezy new energy and wanted to read more, meditate more, ‘just be’ more.
+But we’d bought an older house which needed constant repairs and improvements, which was taking up a lot of time.

 A loud gecko.

-A loud gecko who, every night when I would crawl into bed to sleep, would make a horrible horrible noise, something like >rwaaaaak< >rwaaaak<.
+A loud gecko who, every night when I would crawl into bed, would make a horrible noise, something like >rwaaaaak< >rwaaaak< >rwaaaak<.

-I saw it once and found it difficult to believe the sound came from such a tiny creature!
+I saw it once, and couldn’t believe the giant sound came from such a tiny creature!

 This went on for weeks.
-Some nights I was almost in tears, “Please, please stop…” To no avail.
-During the day I would go online and lean on friends’ sympathy about the gecko, who soon became my daily news and source of humor.
+Some nights I was nearly in tears, pleading “Please, please stop…” to no avail.
+I would lean on friends’ sympathy so hard that the gecko became our daily news.
 I even wrote one night in my journal, “I’m sure he’s here to teach me something if I let him.”

-I came to myself, realized I was in my room.
-How could this be?
-Except that now, I couldn’t hear just the >rwaaak< alone.
-I could also hear the ethereal chorus, the deep and ethereal ‘music of the spheres’.
+I came to myself, realizing I was in my room, except that now, I couldn’t hear *just* the >rwaaak< alone.
+I could also hear, alongside, this deep and ethereal music.

+After that, the gecko was gone.
 Or at least he was gone from the tree.
-I never heard from him (her?) again, that I know of.
+I never heard from him (her?) again,

-There’s a lot here to consider inspirationally, but also to see about our minds, and the wonders of consciousness.
-Here is a fascinating link that showed up in my life later, helping me to convey what I had been trying unsuccessfully, to describe:
+There’s a lot here to consider inspirationally, also to see about our minds and the wonders of consciousness.
+A fascinating link that showed up in my life later, helping to convey:

 “Composer Jim Wilson has recorded the sound of crickets and then slowed down the recording, revealing something so amazing.
 The crickets sound like they are singing the most angelic chorus in perfect harmony.
 Though it sounds like human voices, everything you hear in the recording is the crickets themselves.”